 MARTIN LUTHER KING JR's Thoughts On Nonviolence

-Dr. King was convinced that even violent temperaments could be channeled through nonviolent discipline.
-By that, he meant not to rage it on another, but to act constructively by expressing our emotions through other effective channels.
-For instance, you can talk to someone, take a boxing class, going for a long walk, finding a therapist, scream into a pillow, meditate, create healthy boundaries, and so on.
+By that, I assume he meant not to rage in one another, but to act constructively to express your emotions through other effective channels.
+For instance, you could talk to someone, take a boxing class, going for a long walk, releasing the anger by screaming into a pillow, meditate, create healthy boundaries, seeking a therapist, and so on.

 As the Vietnamese Buddhist monk, Thích Nhất Hạnh points out, “Nonviolent action, born of the awareness of suffering and nurtured by love, is the most effective way to confront adversity.”